airdispatch/ad-spec/README.md

     airdispatch_address::message_id

 Notice that two colons are used to seperate the Airdispatch Address (which may be in any form: Airdispatch, Legacy, or Direct).
 The reason that we chose to use two colons was so that it wouldn't conflict with specifying a port number in the Airdispatch Address portion of the Message Address.

+### Protocol Extensions

+The Airdispatch protocol is designed to be extensible.
+Therefore, it accepts protocol extensions in a specific way.

+A protocol extension may define one or more of the following:

+1. A specific Message ID (to be retrieved)
+2. A specific set of Mail DataTypes (names and the information contained therein)
+3. A way to dispaly a certain type of Mail
+4. A way to detect a certain type of Mail (by specifying which DataTypes are required.)

+The Airdispatch team will publish prelimenary protocol extensions in this repository in the `Extensions` folder.
+However, pull requests are welcome to incorporate more and more functionality.